pytorch/torchchat/README.md

 enable the deployment of Executorch-compiled PTE mobile/edge models on iOS, Android and Raspberry Pi 5.
 In addition, an experimental mobile C++ runtime for AOT Inductor compiled models exists as prototype (as of 4/10).

+`torchat --eval` (`eval` as direct command) give access to Eleuthera eval suite for eager models with/without torch.compile (optionally with user-defined quantization), DSO models and PTE models.

 # Getting started